UNITED STATES VISA CHANGES

 Extra measures we are implementing for the event:

-We have been working closely with the venue to ensure that the appropriate extra processes are in place for the event.
+We have been working closely with the venues to ensure that the appropriate extra processes are in place for the event.

 The following will be in operation: